alkismavridis/mathasm/README.md

 Every theorem and every axiom of every theory has this form.

-### And what about the properties?
-What properties does the current instruction set defines?
+### And what about the connection's properties?
+What properties does the standard instruction set defines?
 In the standard instruction set, connections have just two properties: flow and grade.

 The **flow** of a statement is one of the following: unidirectional or bidirectional.